 - To make the cross decoration, mix the flour with 2 tablespoons of cold water to make a smooth paste.
 If the paste is too thick, add a few drops of water.
 Then, place the paste into a piping bag and decorate the buns accordingly.

-- Bake the buns in the centre of the oven for 20 minutes, or until risen and golden.
+- Bake the buns in the center of the oven for 20 minutes, or until risen and golden.
 Brush the warm buns with maple syrup!